Healogics Data Privacy and Protection Policy

 Procedures are in place to deal with any suspected Personal Data Breach and Data Subjects or any applicable regulator will be notified where we are legally required to do so.

 If you know or suspect that a Personal Data Breach has occurred, DO NOT attempt to investigate the matter yourself.
-Immediately contact the Data Protection Officer and/or your Manager in accordance with the Data Breach Process.
+Immediately contact the Privacy Officer and/or your Manager in accordance with the Data Breach Process.
+You should preserve all evidence relating to the potential Personal Data Breach.

 Refer: Data Breach Policy and Data Breach Template.